DeLighT: Deep and Light-weight Transformer: Experimental results

-{\bf Machine translation:} To demonstrate the training of very deep and light-weight \arch~models, we choose four standard corpora: (1) IWSLT'14 German-English (De-En) \cite{cettolo2014report}, (2) WMT'16 English-Romanian (En-Ro) \cite{lee2018deterministic}, (3) WMT'14 English-German (En-De), and (4) WMT'14 English-French (En-Fr).
-The IWSLT'14 De-En dataset consists of about 160K/7K/7K sentence pairs for training, validation, and testing respectively and has a joint BPE vocabulary of about 10K tokens.
-The WMT'16 En-Ro dataset consists of 600K/2K/2K sentence pairs for training, validation, and testing respectively and has a joint BPE vocabulary of about 35K tokens.
-The WMT'14 En-De dataset has 3.9M/39K/3K sentence pairs for training, validation, and testing respectively and has a joint 44K BPE vocabulary.\footnote{Unlike existing methods that use 4.5M/3K sentence pairs for training and validation, we use a smaller training and a larger validation split (as processed by the Fairseq library).
-Also, we use training and validation data that is compatible with the Tensor2Tensor library \cite{tensor2tensor} in order to have fair comparisons with recent work, i.e., Evolved Transformer \cite{so2019evolved}.} The WMT'14 En-Fr dataset has 36M/27K/3K sentence pairs for training, validation, and testing respectively and has a joint 44K BPE vocabulary.
-We measure performance in terms of \textit{BLEU} \cite{papineni2002bleu} (higher is better) on the test set.
-We follow \cite{wu2018pay} for beam search related hyper-parameters.
+{\bf Datasets and evaluation:} We benchmark \arch~models on four datasets: (1) IWSLT'14 German-English (De-En), (2) WMT'16 English-Romanian (En-Ro), (3) WMT'14 English-German (WMT'14 En-De), and (4) WMT'14 English-French (WMT'14 En-Fr).
+For the IWSLT'14 De-En dataset, we replicate the setup of \citet{wu2018pay} and \citet{edunov2018classical}, which uses 160K/7K/7K sentence pairs for training, validation, and testing with a joint BPE vocabulary of about 10K tokens, respectively.
+For the WMT'14 English-German (En-De) dataset, we follow the setup of \citet{vaswani2017attention}.
+The dataset has 3.9M/39K/3K sentence pairs for training, validation, and testing respectively with a joint BPE vocabulary size of 44K.\footnote{We use training and validation data that is compatible with the Tensor2Tensor library \citep{tensor2tensor} in order to have fair comparisons with recent works (e.g., Evolved Transformer).} For the WMT'14 English-French (En-Fr) dataset, we replicate the setup of \citet{gehring2017convolutional}, which uses 36M/27K/3K sentence pairs for training, validation, and testing respectively with a joint BPE vocabulary size of 44K.
+The performance is evaluated in terms of \textit{BLEU} \citep{papineni2002bleu} (higher is better) on the test set.
+We follow \citet{wu2018pay} for beam search related hyper-parameters.

-{\bf Language modeling:} We evaluate on the WikiText-103 dataset \cite{merity2017pointer} that has 103M/217K/245K tokens for training, validation, and testing.
-It has a word-level vocabulary of about 260K tokens.
-Following \cite{baevski2018adaptive,dai2019transformer}, we report performance in terms of \textit{perplexity} (lower is better) on the test set.